nigroup/visualcortex/README.md

 The network ``AdexpNetwork`` can be found in ``visualcortex.model.adexpmixed``.
 The parameters are explained in the ``AdexpNetwork``'s documentation.
+The model requires a working installation of [numba](http://numba.pydata.org/).
+And has been tested with version 0.22.1.
 A usage example is given in ``tests/testadexpmixed.py`` as a unittest test case.
 The example (but not the network itself) requires [BRIAN](http://briansimulator.org/).